 (2) We closed the casinos in Katowice and Bielsko-Biala in October 2023 due to the expiration of the gaming licenses.
 We were awarded both licenses in February 2024.
 The Bielsko-Biala casino reopened in February 2024, and the Katowice casino reopened in March 2024 with a reduced gaming floor.
-We anticipate reopening the full gaming floor at the Katowice casino in the third quarter of 2024 once we receive approval.
+We are waiting on regulatory approval to reopen the full gaming floor at the Katowice casino.

 (3) We closed the Wroclaw casino in November 2023 due to the expiration of the gaming license.
-We were awarded the license in December 2023; however, we have not reopened the casino because we are relocating it to a new location.
-The Wroclaw casino is expected to reopen in October 2024.
+We were awarded the license in December 2023.
+We relocated the casino to a new location and opened the casino on October 24, 2024 with 70 slots and 13 tables.